Janortop5/k8s-automated-dr/infra/README.md

       * Filename: *jenkins-kubeconfig.yaml *
       * ID / Description: `k8s-jenkins-agent`
 > KUBECONFIG IS GENERATED IN THE ANSIBLE OUTPUT IN TASK * Show local kubeconfig path and copy/paste hint * in tasks file '*bootstrap_master.yml*'
+5. **Add ssh key**

+   * a.
+      * Kind: **secret text**
+      * Filename: k8s-cluster.pem
+      * ID / Description: `my-ssh-key`
+> NOTE: The ssh key for the main environment will be created in the infra/ directory and for the standby environment in infra/terraform/standby_terraform/ directory.

 ## 3B Configure Kubernetes Cloud in Jenkins